wladimirgrf/rocket-shoes/README.md

   <img alt="Frontend" src=".github/rocketShoes.png" width="100%">
 </p>

-## 🚀 Instalação e execução
+## 💻 Getting started

-1. Faça um clone desse repositório;
+1. Clone the repository;
-2. Entre na pasta rodando `cd rocketShoes`;
+2. Move into the project folder: `cd rocketShoes`;
-3. Rode `yarn` para instalar as dependências;
+3. Run `yarn` to install all the dependencies;
-4. Inicie o server rodando `json-server server.json -p 3333`
+4. Start the server with the command line: `json-server server.json -p 3333`
-5. Rode `yarn start` para iniciar o frontend.
+5. Run `yarn start`;

 ## 🤝 Contributing